it's sweltering today.

 at first, huldbrand is grief-stricken and weeps and weeps for his beautiful undine. however, his grief for his wife fades and he eventually plans to wed bertalda, even though his love for undine remains true. bertalda agrees to marry him even though she knows he is still in love with undine. the night before their wedding, bertalda foolishly removes the stone from the fountain, allowing undine to rise from the water to fulfill her curse:

 There was a gentle tap at his door.
-Undine used to tap thus when she wanted playfully to tease him "It is all fancy," said he to himself; "I must seek my
+Undine used to tap thus when she wanted playfully to tease him "It is all fancy," said he to himself; "I must seek mythe story has been immortalized in many different forms, ballet, theater, animation (disney's "the little mermaid" is a veiled re-telling of the myth), painting and sculpture (the above painting, "Ondine", is by Paul Gaughin). time has changed the essence of the story, which, it turns out, is quite beautiful and tragic.

 nuptial bed."